 When you use a Nicholson file you know that you are using a quality made tool.
 Some of my rasps have been with me for more than 10 years, rasping all kinds of wood and Osage in particular.
 I regularly put them through some gentle abuse, but after a working session, I always clean them, place them back on their spot, respectfully bow and say thank you, before I pull my workshop door close and walk back to a warm welcoming house.
 So when I bought a bunch of older tools from a retired aircraft mechanic, I was very excited to find some old files among the tools.
 All of them of good quality and all of them used during his long career.
 There was some poetic beauty in holding tools in my hands that kept aircraft in the air and safely brought family and friends together from their perilous journeys.
 Some were still in good condition and some had seen better times.
 All had a special place in my workshop.
 Some were re-employed and the other ones were set aside to start a new life and purpose.
 What this was, I did not know at the time.

 What happened next was for me to soften the steel again by a process called annealing.
-The metal should be heated to a critical point.
-This, for my layman purpose, was the temperature where the steel is not magnetic anymore.
+The metal should be heated to a critical point and then cooled slowly, to relax the structure of the metal.
+This critical point, to where I needed to heat my metal was, for my layman purpose, the temperature where the steel is not magnetic anymore.
 Heat it to that point, let it cool slowly and you should have carbon steel that is easier to work.
 Now to heat my steel!
 I almost reinvented the wheel and was at the point of spending some serious money on a forge, when something occurred to me.
 It was like that awkward moment when the character realizes that the most awesome soulmate was right under his nose, while he wasted time chasing after a shallow, high maintenance, narcissistic person.
 To make a long story short, with some research and experimentation I converted my shop wood stove into a very handy forge.
 The annealing went well and I soon had steel that worked so much easier by hand tools.